top of page

 Jerry Miller, Inquesta's COO, travels frequently and regularly contributes cyber security articles to the Deccan Herald in India.

-Inquesta's president, and our associate Dr. Peter Tarlow, complete ASIS grant project
+Inquesta's president and Dr. Peter Tarlow, complete ASIS grant project

 The ASIS Foundation (https://foundation.asisonline.org), of ASIS International, a prestigious organization for security professionals, in late 2015 awarded a grant to Inquesta's president and our associate, Dr. Peter Tarlow of Tourism & More (T&M), a company dedicated to consulting on tourism security, to conduct research about sports team travel security (STTS).
 ASIS requested that the Inquesta-T&M team produce a CRISP (Connecting Research in Security to Practice) report that reviews the existing literature regarding STTS, synthesize the existing information, and provide an STTS working model, tools and templates for the use of security professionals who are charged with the well-being of athletes and the safety of sporting events and athletic programs.
-Research found that the existing body of knowledge on this topic was both very dispersed and mostly lacking but the team was able to gather enough data to produce a practical guide for security professionals providing services to traveling athletes and sports teams.
+Research found that the existing body of knowledge on this topic was both very dispersed and mostly lacking but the team was able to gather enough data to produce the Sports Team Travel Security CRISP report for security professionals providing services to traveling athletes and sports teams.

 Inquesta's identity theft prevention services featured in "The Suit" magazine